openwrt/packages/net/adblock/files/README.md

 * [openwrt](https://openwrt.org), tested with latest stable release (Chaos Calmer) and with current trunk (Designated Driver)
 * [LEDE project](https://www.lede-project.org), tested with trunk > r98
 * a usual setup with an enabled dns server at minimum - dump AP modes without a working dns server are _not_ supported
 * a download utility: 'wget', 'aria2c', 'uclient-fetch' or 'curl' are supported (only full versions with ssl support).
 Normally you should use the pre-configured default 'wget'.
 If you need a smaller memory footprint try 'uclient-fetch' without openssl dependency.
-The default ustream ssl backend 'libustream-polarssl' has issues with certain https sites and is currently not supported.
-To change the ssl backend see example below.

 ## OpenWrt / LEDE trunk Installation & Usage
 * install 'adblock' (_opkg install adblock_) and that's it - the adblock start will be automatically triggered by procd interface triggers